shivannis/xandr-docs-public/xandr-docs/articles/curate/view-line-item-details-smw.md

 visualizations, and associated line item objects.

 > [!NOTE]
-> The Xandr Curate Monitoring feature is in **Open Beta** and currently only supports deal line items.
+> The Microsoft Advertising Curate Monitoring feature is in **Open Beta** and currently only supports deal line items.
 It is subject to change without notice and is only available to select clients.

 ## Access line item details